aliehab143/Ev3BoxChecker-/README.md

 ## **Project Overview**

 The **EV3 Box Checker** is aimed at helping educators, students, and hobbyists ensure that their LEGO Mindstorms EV3 kits contain all necessary pieces before or after a session.
-Using AI-driven image segmentation and object recognition, the app provides an easy, automated way to track missing or misplaced components in real-time.
+Using AI-driven image segmentation and object recognition, the app provides an easy, automated way to track missing components in real-time.

 ## **Features**